rnixs/FiltersRegistry/README.md

 * `optimization_config.json` - defines the target for the optimization process.
 AdGuard will try to compress the lists by removing the most rarely used rules until the compression goal (defined in percents) is met.

+## Filters compiler customization

+`custom_platforms.js` customizes the way filters are compiled for certain platforms.
+We should use it if we need to temporary change rules for a platform.
+In all other cases, we should prefer the default configuration.

 ## Filters localization

 If you want to help with filters translations, you can join us on Crowdin: https://crowdin.com/project/adguard-applications/en#/miscellaneous/filters-registry